panda-re/panda/panda/plugins/scissors/USAGE.md

 For example, if you're doing a heavyweight analysis like taint tracking, and you know that the data you want to track isn't introduced until halfway through the replay, you can use `scissors` to snip out the latter half of the replay.

+If you don't know what starting and ending instruction count contains your region of interest, you can use QEMU's debug output to determine it.
+Running a replay with `-d in_asm,rr` will print the rr instruction counts of each guest instruction.

 Arguments
 ---------